exoplatform/exo-documentation/docs/Administration.rst

 |image307|

-If the permission has no value defined in the interface, the group of users defined by the propoerty :ref:`exo.social.spaces.administrators <SpacesAdministration>` in :ref:`exo.properties file <Configuration.eXoConfiguration>` is allowed to manage spaces.
+If the permission has no value defined in the interface, the group of users defined by the property :ref:`exo.social.spaces.administrators <SpacesAdministration>` in :ref:`exo.properties file <Configuration.eXoConfiguration>` is allowed to manage spaces.

 .. warning:: When the spaces managers group is defined by the two methods i.e. through the interface and